 Along with retinoids, benzoyl peroxide is considered a highly effective treatment for mild to moderate acne, particularly inflammatory papules, pustules, nodules and cysts.
 In cases of more severe acne, it’s often prescribed by dermatologists in conjunction with topical antibiotics.
 Three OTC products from SLMD Skincare to try:

-- BP Lotion: helps control inflammatory pimples, part of the 3-step Acne System
+- Benzoyl Peroxide Acne Lotion: helps control inflammatory pimples, part of the 3-step Acne System

-- BP Spot Treatment: a maximum-strength targeted solution for inflammatory pimples
+- BP Acne Spot Treatment: a maximum-strength targeted solution for inflammatory pimples

-- BP Body Wash: part of the award-winning Body Acne System, helps control and calm body breakouts
+- BP Body Wash: part of the award-winning Body Acne System, treats body breakouts

 Studies have shown that very little benzoyl peroxide is absorbed by the body when it’s applied topically, but there haven’t been a lot of studies to determine its effects on children, or pregnant women.
 It’s best to consult with a doctor in these cases.